akehrer/Motome/README.md

 You can easily switch to the search input using `Ctrl-F` or `Ctrl-N`.
 Pressing `Esc` will clear the search text.

 ## Searching you notes
 Search results are automatically updated as you type.
 Motome will show you any notes that contain your search words, ordered by relevancy.
 You can use `#hashtag` words in the search to limit results to the relevent tags.
+To exclude any words or hashtags from your search use a `-minus` sign in front of the term to exclude.

 You can easily switch to the search input using `Ctrl-F` or `Ctrl-N`.
 Pressing `Esc` will clear the search text and show all your notes in the note list.

+## Pinning notes
+For notes you use often Motome provides the ability to pin them to the top of the notes list for easy access.
+Double-clicking on any note in the notes list will pin or unpin it.
+Alternately your can use the keyboard shortcut `Ctrl-Shift-P` to pin/unpin the current note.

 ## Switching bewteen views
 Motome is very keyboard focused, to the point that accessing the Preview and Diff views requires using `Ctrl-P` and `Ctrl-D` respectivly.
 To get back to the Editor press `Ctrl-E`.
 The preview pane contains an HTML rendering of the text entered in the Editor pane.
 The text is passed through a [markdown](http://daringfireball.net/projects/markdown/) parser before being shown in the Preview, so any markdown formatting will be converted to HTML.